tenstorrent/tt-metal/docs/source/ttnn/tt_metal_models/get_started.rst

 `built and ready
 <https://github.com/tenstorrent/tt-metal/blob/main/INSTALLING.md>`_.

-Now, from the project root, get the Python virtual environment in which you'll be working in ready.
+Now, from the project root, activate the provided Python virtual environment in which you'll be working.

 ::

-    source build/python_env/bin/activate
+    source python_env/bin/activate

 Set ``PYTHONPATH`` to the root for running models.
 This is a common practice.